niranjankala/niranjankala.github.io/_posts/2024-04-12-building-resilient-microservices-implementing-resiliency-patterns-with-polly-framework.md

     });
     ```

-3. **Handle Fallback**: Polly will execute the fallback action when the primary operation fails, ensuring graceful degradation of functionality.
+3. **Handle Fallback**: Polly will execute the fallback action when the primary operation fails, ensuring graceful functionality degradation.

 **Conclusion**